natbibi/gossip-girl-xoxo/README.md

 3. Add api testing and model testing
 4. Originally planned to use Bootstrap but due to issue with color customisation, decided not to proceed with using Bootstrap as it doesn't seem worth the hassle
 5. Deploy to Heroku
+6. Date and time to show relative time rather than time of post

 ## Client-side
 1. Download necessary packages